 Claims on mis-selling of financial products have been particularly common in the investment services field.
-The legal framework regarding this subject is rather stringent in relation to clients that are categorised as non-professional, in relation to which the investment service provider is normally subject to requirements on evaluation of suitability of the product, best execution, pre-contractual and contractual information, pursuant to the provisions of the Markets in Financial Instruments Directive MiFID, as implemented in Portugal by Decree-Law No. 486/99 (the Securities Code).
+The legal framework regarding this subject is rather stringent in relation to customers that are categorised as non-professional, in relation to which the investment service provider is normally subject to requirements on evaluation of suitability of the product, best execution, pre-contractual and contractual information, pursuant to the provisions of the Markets in Financial Instruments Directive MiFID, as implemented in Portugal by Decree-Law No. 486/99 (the Securities Code).

-In the credit-granting field, credit institutions that deal with consumer clients (or with clients purchasing property for habitation purposes) are also subject to pre-contractual and contractual information duties, duties to clarify any doubts of the client as well as limitations on the type of information and methods used in the marketing of their products, as a result of Decree-Law No. 133/2009, which has implemented the EU Consumer Credit Directive (the Consumer Credit Act) in Portugal and national legislation on housing loans.
+In the credit-granting field, credit institutions that deal with consumer customers (or with customers purchasing property for habitation purposes) are also subject to pre-contractual and contractual information duties, duties to clarify any doubts of the customer as well as limitations on the type of information and methods used in the marketing of their products, as a result of Decree-Law No. 133/2009, which has implemented the EU Consumer Credit Directive (the Consumer Credit Act) in Portugal and national legislation on housing loans.

-In the insurance field, Decree-Law No. 72/2008 (the Insurance Contract Law) establishes duties similar to the ones described above.
+In the insurance field, Decree-Law No. 72/2008 (the Insurance Contract Law) establishes duties similar to those described above.

-As a final comment, in all relevant fields, the aforementioned duties are mainly owed to the clients.
-Accordingly, the breach thereof shall raise liability to the relevant financial institution, if the client suffers losses as a result of such breach, regardless of whether or not the relevant provisions are stated in the contracts entered into with the clients.
+As a final comment, in all relevant fields, the aforementioned duties are mainly owed to the customers.
+Accordingly, the breach thereof shall raise liability to the relevant financial institution, if the customer suffers losses as a result of such breach, regardless of whether or not the relevant provisions are stated in the contracts entered into with the customers.

-Also, these types of institutions are liable for losses caused to clients as a result of breach of duties concerning their organisation and exercise of their business, which are indirectly aimed at safeguarding the clients' interests (ie, losses caused to clients because of breach of duties to separate the assets of the clients from the ones of the financial institution).
+Also, these types of institutions are liable for losses caused to customers as a result of breach of duties concerning their organisation and exercise of their business, which are indirectly aimed at safeguarding the customers' interests (ie, losses caused to customers because of breach of duties to separate the assets of the customers from those of the financial institution).